Dartmouth plays UTSA on 3-game road skid - WTOP News

 San Antonio; Sunday, 8:30 p.m.
 EST

-BOTTOM LINE: Dartmouth travels to UTSA looking to stop its three-game road losing streak.
+BOTTOM LINE: Dartmouth hits the road against UTSA looking to end its three-game road slide.

 The Big Green are 0-2 on the road.
-Dartmouth ranks second in the Ivy League shooting 37.5% from 3-point range.
+Dartmouth has a 1-2 record in games decided by 10 or more points.

-TOP PERFORMERS: Japhet Medor is scoring 12.7 points per game and averaging 5.2 rebounds for the Roadrunners.
-John Buggs III is averaging 2.5 made 3-pointers for UTSA.
+TOP PERFORMERS: John Buggs III averages 2.5 made 3-pointers per game for the Roadrunners, scoring 10.5 points while shooting 40.5% from beyond the arc.
+Japhet Medor is shooting 46.7% and averaging 12.7 points for UTSA.

-Dusan Neskovic is shooting 56.5% and averaging 13.4 points for the Big Green.
+Dusan Neskovic is scoring 13.4 points per game and averaging 4.2 rebounds for the Big Green.
 Ryan Cornish is averaging 11.4 points for Dartmouth.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.